genpguides/genp-reddit-backup/config/description.md

-☠️ Community that discusses GenP, other applications and methods for Windows, inclusive several Adobe products.
+☠️ Community that discusses GenP used to modify Windows Creative Apps and more.
+If you're using a Mac, r/AdobeZii is your best friend.